hkjn/decenter.world/bitcoin.md

 Although Bitcoin exists to solve problems for people, and it is the beliefs of people that gives bitcoin value, it is still fundamentally a system of software.
-This article will for this reason try to explain the what the Bitcoin software actually <strong>is</strong>, to explain why many of us find it so interesting, and to make it easier to make good decisions about how to interact with Bitcoin or how to change the system.
+This article will for this reason try to explain what the Bitcoin software actually <strong>is</strong>, to explain why many of us find it so interesting, and to make it easier to make good decisions about how to interact with Bitcoin or how to change the system.